DrChrisLevy/fast-ai-course-sd/notebooks/03_backprop.md

 $nh=50$ is the number of  neurons in the first layer

 $N$ is like the batch dimension.
-Think of it as $1$ when working through this math!
 Broadcasting can take care of $N$.
+It will be $N=1$ when dealing with the bias terms in code.

 $x$ : $(N, 784)$